Starke R. Hathaway: Education

 Following his electrical interests and drive, Hathaway entered the school of engineering at Ohio University in the early 1920s.
 However, he was disappointed in the lack of opportunities and outlets that his talent required, and he felt that he was not being challenged.
 As such, Hathaway began to seek out more challenging material.
 He was immediately attracted to psychology and switched majors, although his approach did not waver and focused on mechanistic and quantitative methods.
 By 1927, he had graduated from Ohio University with his bachelor's degree in psychology, with a minor in mathematics, and stayed to continue his education.
 He studied under James P. Porter as a graduate student, whom he considered to be an important influence in his development as a psychologist.
 A year later, in 1928, he obtained his master's degree in psychology.

 After graduation, Hathaway served as a research assistant in engineering with Harry Johnson at Carnegie Mellon University in Pittsburgh.
 Here, he developed an automatic camera that enabled researchers to record participants' movements while they slept.
 This invention is one of the contributions acknowledged by the American Psychological Associations in awarding him the APA Distinguished Scientific Award for the Applications of Psychology in 1977.

 In 1932, Hathaway took a position as a lecturer while also pursuing his PhD in psychology from the University of Minnesota under the mentorship of Richard M. Elliott.
-During his time there, he was also influenced by outstanding psychologists via stimulating debates about psychological matters and approaches, such as Karl Lashley, B. F. Skinner, Edna Heidbreder, and Donald G. Paterson.
+During his time there, he was influenced by the work of Karl Lashley, B. F. Skinner, Edna Heidbreder, and Donald G. Paterson.
 He received his PhD in psychology, with a concentration in physiology, and his dissertation was titled, "An Action Potential Study of Neuromuscular Relations during the Simple Reaction".